Greece to vote on austerity, protests intensify

-ATHENS, Nov 7 (Reuters) - Greece’s coalition government hopes to overcome its own divisions and defy protesters’ fury at parliament’s gates on Wednesday to push through an austerity package needed to secure an injection of aid and avert bankruptcy.

-Prime Minister Antonis Samaras is expected to narrowly win support for the cocktail of budget cuts, tax hikes and labour reforms.
-The smallest party in his conservative-liberal coalition will oppose the measures, leaving him with a margin of just a handful of votes.
+Prime Minister Antonis Samaras is expected to narrowly win support for the budget cuts, tax hikes and labor reforms.
+The smallest party in his conservative-liberal coalition oppose the measures, leaving him with a margin of just a handful of votes.

-Tens of thousands of union workers plan to descend on the assembly in a second day of a nationwide strike that has brought most public transport to a halt and shut schools, banks and government offices.
+Tens of thousands of union workers plan to descend on the assembly in a second day of a nationwide strike that has brought most public transport to a halt, shut schools, banks and government offices, and caused garbage to pile up on streets.

 “We won’t let them destroy the country.”

-The wage cuts and tax hikes amounting to 13.5 billion euros by 2016 are demanded as the price for the next tranche of more than 31 billion euros ($39.63 billion) from a European Union/International Monetary Fund bailout.
+The wage cuts and tax hikes amounting to 13.5 billion euros by 2016 will unlock a loan tranche of more than 31 billion euros ($39.63 billion) from a European Union/International Monetary Fund bailout.

 The bailout was put on hold in recent months when it emerged Greece had fallen far short of earlier fiscal commitments.